3 Ways to Use Your Twitter Data to Beat the Competition

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
 In this edited excerpt, the author explains which three metrics you should be monitoring and why.

 Monitoring and measuring your social media efforts are essential to your success.
 Without doing so, you'll have no way to determine whether you're making an impact on your target market or are on track to reach your social media goals.
 Monitoring is imperative, and it must be a significant part of your social media strategy.